 I am passionate about the vital importance of culture and tradition and how they help bring a sense of permanence and belonging in this oft frenzied world.
 When they interview centenarians from these regions and varied cultures, they are always people who were born and lived their lives in that community.
 I haven’t found one interview with a person born to and living outside of one of the specific communities who moved there later in life and have now lived to be over 100 years old, but perhaps that research is yet to come, it is too early to tell.
 I myself am a willing guinea pig in that research.

 Sardinians love their traditions, and they have many which are so ancient that some of the earlier meanings to these rituals and sacred places have been forgotten to time.
 From the beloved dance of the Mamuthones to polyphonic folk singing, and visits to the literally TENS OF THOUSANDS of megalithic, neolithic, and bronze age structures which dot the landscape like old friends: the 5,000-year-old, olive trees, the Nuraghi, dolmans, Tombs of the Giants, and Domus de Janas (“houses of the fairies”), Sardinians have many places and traditions of special spiritual significance which tie them to their mystical island, and the ones that came before them.
+Not to mention the vibrational energy that these places emit that surely has an effect on the constitution of the human body.

 That huge sense of loneliness you hear about in many developed countries is mostly absent here.
 The community supports its members, and there is a safety net.
 Sardinians also love Sardinia, her natural beauty, and her spirit.
 You can never truly feel alone when you have such a connection to the place you live in.